8080labs/pyforest/README.md

-# Writing the same imports over and over again sucks.
-Let pyforest do the job for you.
+# Feel the bliss of automatic importing

 pyforest lazy-imports all popular Python Data Science libraries so that they are always there when you need them.
 Once you use a package, pyforest imports it and even adds the import statement to your first Jupyter cell.
 If you don't use a library, it won't be imported.